kiborgok/flask-todoapp/README.md

 * What are migrations
 * Why we use migrations
-* How to install necessary libraries
+* How to install necessary libraries (Flask-Migrate)
 * Steps to get migrations going
 * Upgrades and Downgrades